sgjohns1-sv/cims1/README.md

 3. Create a Python virtual environment and activate it.

-4. *Only if running on Linux* Install the required packages to run the mysqlclient package with the following command:
+4. *Only if running on Linux* - Install the required packages to run the mysqlclient package with the following command:

     `sudo apt-get install python3-dev default-libmysqlclient-dev build-essential pkg-config`

-    See the mysqlconnector project [reference](https://pypi.org/project/mysqlclient/) for more information.
+    See the mysqlclient project [reference](https://pypi.org/project/mysqlclient/) for more information.

 5. Run `python -m pip install -r requirements.txt`.

 6. Install MySQL server on the localhost, either with the installer or in a Docker container.

         Note: You may need to work with and load the MySQL timezone tables.
-More information can be found [here] (https://dev.mysql.com/doc/refman/8.4/en/mysql-tzinfo-to-sql.html).
+More information can be found in the [Django docs](https://docs.djangoproject.com/en/5.2/ref/databases/#time-zone-definitions) and in the [MySQL documentation](https://dev.mysql.com/doc/refman/8.4/en/mysql-tzinfo-to-sql.html).

 7. Create a database user with the following commands using these credentials and privileges:
         ```